UniversalDependencies/docs/_pcm-dep/acl-cleft.md

 The acl:cleft relation is used between a clefted phrase and its head.
 When the clefted element is a clause or an adverb, we use the [ccomp:cleft]() relation instead.

-The clefted elements can often be identified by the presence of the copulative particle _na_ which is described in more details on the [PART]() page.
+The clefted elements can often be identified by the presence of the copulative particle _na_.
+On the other hand, the particle _naim_ is often used as a marker in the second part of the cleft.
+Both of these particles are described in more details on the [PART]() page.

 ~~~ conllu